Faraja17/faq-accordian-card/README.md

-# Frontend Mentor Challenge: FAQ Accordian Card
+# Frontend Mentor Challenge: FAQ Accordion Card

 Descripton: [Click here](faq-accordian-card) for the details of this project.